Accenture raises revenue forecast for the third time

 Accenture's business in North America rose 11 percent to $3.64 billion.

-Accenture's rivals include India's Infosys Ltd and Tata Consultancy Services in the outsourcing business and Hewlett-Packard Co and IBM Corp in the consulting business.
+New York-based Accenture's rivals include India's Infosys Ltd (INFY.NS) and Tata Consultancy Services (TCS.NS) in the outsourcing business and Hewlett-Packard Co (HPQ.N) and IBM Corp (IBM.N) in the consulting business.

+The company's net income fell to $1.24 per share in the three months ended May 31, from $1.26 per share a year earlier.

-(Additional reporting by Abhirup Roy in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel)
+(Reporting by Abhirup Roy and Sai Sachin R in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel)